jirac/jirac/README.md

 Obviously regardless of the editor you use, **escape spaces in its path before exporting it**!

 ## Execution

-`jirac` must be launched from a specific Git/MVN project.
+`jirac` must be executed from the root directory of a Maven project version controlled with Git.
 Otherwise an informative message will be displayed.
-Once launched, you will have to select the commits you want to display and decide to keep their description, overwrite it OR have no description at all

-Then, your commit selection will be formatted as a nice informative comment and inserted into your clipboard.
+After selecting one or more commits, either interractively or with command line arguments, `jirac` will generate a formatted text for JIRA with the following information and copy it to your clipboard:
+* name of the projet
+* current branch
+* current version
+* for each selected commit
+    - title
+    - content
+    - link the commit in the GIT graphical interface of the project (if any)

 ## Why `jirac` only shows pushed commits